Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 What Is a USDA Loan and What Should You Know?

 A USDA loan is a government-backed, no money down mortgage for buyers and homes in less-dense parts of the country.
 USDA mortgage rates are government-assisted, which means buyers get access to lower interest rates and payments than with other government-backed programs like FHA and VA.

-USDA stands for United States Department of Agriculture and, although it’s the government agency best known for its work with farming, forestry, and food.
+USDA stands for United States Department of Agriculture.
+The agency is best known for its work with farming, forestry, and food.
 It also promotes home affordability and strong communities in rural and suburban areas.

-Here’s everything you need to know about USDA loans.
+This article covers everything first-time home buyers need to know about USDA loans.

 - → How Do You Qualify for a USDA Loan?